How to Copyright a Video – The Definitive Guide [2025 Update]

 YouTube automatically copyrights your content as you upload it, so there is no extra action that you need to take on your part.
 However, YouTube copyright rules require you to grant them a non-exclusive right to do almost anything they want with your YouTube videos, which could affect your YouTube Channel.

 “Non-exclusive” means that you still own the video and can do whatever you want with it, too, but you must allow Google the same privilege.
-In exchange for making it easy to know how to add copyright to YouTube videos, YouTube also permits themselves to use your content as they see fit.
+In exchange for making it easy to know how to add copyright to YouTube videos, YouTube also permits itself to use your content as it sees fit.

 If you are worried about your content not being recognized as your own, we recommend adding the copyright notice that we mentioned above to give yourself that standard layer of protection.